What Is a Lead Generation Machine?

-As we already explained, you should develop customized content according to each persona you created.
-This will help you determine which topics and tones you will use to create content.
+As we have already explained, your content should be customized to your user personas.
+This will help you determine which topics and tones to use when creating content.

 Now comes the most important question:

-what type of content you should create?
+What type of content you should create?

-- Audio: Whether it’s simple music in the background or podcasts, audio content is very popular
+- Audio: Whether it’s simple music in the background or podcasts, audio content is very popular right now.

-- Flyers brochures magazines
+- Flyers, brochures, magazines

 - Which content will have a higher impact on this buyer persona?